-These shares are initially held as "treasury shares" and are regularly granted to key management and other employees as a part of the share-based program established during 2004, as described in Note 21 (b).
-During 2017, the Parent Company did not purchase its own shares.
+These shares are held initially as "treasury shares" and are regularly granted to key management and other employees as a part of the share-based program established during 2004, as described in Note 22 (b).
+During 2017, the Company did not purchase its own shares.